Natulishka/Natulishka/README.md

 - ⚡ Fun fact: ...
 -->

 :wave: Hello, my name is Nataly.
-I am beginner Python-developer.
+I am a beginner Python-developer.
-:book: I am studying to be Python-developer in Yandex.Practicum courses.
+:book: I am studying to be a Python-developer by taking Yandex.Practicum courses.
 Also I am studying English.
-Im going to learn Go.
+I am going to learn Go.
 :heart: I like math and algorithmic tasks.

 :clipboard: My skills: